 Jamie started his career in 2007 at Burnley FC’s stadium fitness where he was first introduced to the elite side of sport and performance development.
 Jamie’s role was Fitness and Health manager and he started to work on a private basis with some of the players for the academy through to the first team.
 Alongside this, Jamie’s roles included establishing programmes for teams, colleges, schools, as well as leading the fitness/health programmes within the centre.
 Jamie continued private work with athletes and personal training clients alongside a new role of Fitness Manager at Roefield Leisure in Clitheroe.
-It was in this role Jamie first came up with the concept of Fitness Experience after seeing the need for a bespoke facility dedicated to welcoming all levels to achieve their goals and, as they say, the rest is history.

 Jamie is a father of 2 wonderful children, Charlie and Archie, and puts his experience trying to juggle family life and running a business as one of his greatest achievements.
 He has competed in a number of fitness based events, including Tough Mudder, numerous half marathons, the Yorkshire three peaks and 10k road runs as well as having played football at a decent standard as a youth and throughout sixth form.

 - UKSCA Member, Olympic lifting, Periodised programming, developing speed and agility.